AnthuanetF/Micro-Challenge-MDEF24/Microchallenge2.md

 ![DrChladniIntro](/recursosMicrochallenge2/images/PortadaDrChladni.gif)

-This microchangenge is an improvement and evolution of [microchallenge 1](https://github.com/AnthuanetF/Micro-Challenge-MDEF24/blob/main/Microchallenge1.md).
+This microchallenge is an improvement and evolution of [microchallenge 1](https://github.com/AnthuanetF/Micro-Challenge-MDEF24/blob/main/Microchallenge1.md).

 ## 2. Our proposal for microchallenge 2